PombertLab/A2GB/README.md

 <p align="center"><img src="https://github.com/PombertLab/A2GB/blob/master/Misc/Partial_1.png" alt="Issue with partial gene at the start of a contig" width="1000"></p>
 <p align="center"><img src="https://github.com/PombertLab/A2GB/blob/master/Misc/Partial_2.png" alt="Fixing the issue with Artemis" width="1000"></p>

-###### Missing stop codons
+###### Missing stop codons and GT-AG splice sites
 Another issue with gene predictors is that they sometimes do not include proper stop codons for predicted protein-coding genes.
 This can be fixed easily with [Artemis](http://sanger-pathogens.github.io/Artemis/Artemis/) by selecting the features to modify (gene + CDS), then extending them by dragging the mouse to the proper stop codon.
 Note that this error is often mislabelled as a GT-AG rule issue by [TBL2ASN](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/).
+Real issues with improper GT-AG intron/exon junctions can also be adjusted easily by drag and drop.

 <p align="center"><img src="https://github.com/PombertLab/A2GB/blob/master/Misc/Missing_sc_1.png" alt="Missing stop codon in a protein gene" width="1000"></p>
 <p align="center"><img src="https://github.com/PombertLab/A2GB/blob/master/Misc/MIssing_sc_2.png" alt="Fixing the issue with Artemis" width="1000"></p>

-###### GT-AG splice sites
-Insert text...

 ###### Fixing errors
 Errors fixed with [Artemis](http://sanger-pathogens.github.io/Artemis/Artemis/) can be saved easily from the graphical interface by selecting the 'File > Save All Entries' option.
 Then, we can simply rerun [EMBLtoTBL.pl](https://github.com/PombertLab/A2GB/blob/master/EMBLtoTBL.pl) followed by [TBL2ASN](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/).
 As the errors are getting fixed, the .val files will gradually become empty.